pisimulation/CardinalCourse/README.md

 Wesleyan course review site for Wesleyan students to post ratings and reviews of courses they took

+## Installation

+In terminal, run

+`npm run dev`

+Then, go to `http://localhost:3000/` in your browser.

 ## Status
 I am reviving a hackathon project from the WesHack 2015.
 This project is still incomplete.
-I am currently working on the front end.
+I am currently working on the back end.
+A user can now search for courses using full name.
+List of reviews will appear and the user can add their own review which will be added to database.

 ## Tool Used